Skip to content

 $ISSUE_CONTEXTSame as $CONTEXTAlias

 $LOOP_USER_INPUTUser feedback from an interactive loop approval gateOnly populated on the first iteration of a resumed interactive loop.
-Empty string on all other iterations
+Empty string on all other iterations.
+On a signal-bearing gate, a bare approve (no feedback) finalizes the node without a new iteration, so the variable is never read

 $REJECTION_REASONReviewer feedback from an approval node rejectionOnly available in on_reject prompts.
 Empty string elsewhere